How To get thereHow To get there Free Things To DoFree Things To Do

 The first and only Bahá’í temple in South America, whether religion is of interest to you or not, this beautiful piece of architecture and place of worship is an ideal place to escape the city and enjoy a tranquil setting on the hills of Santiago.

-To get there, take the Metro to Grecia on line 4, and you can either walk 30-40 minutes straight up Avenida Grecia until you reach Diagonal Las Torres.
+To get there, take the Metro to Grecia on line 4, and you can walk 30-40 minutes straight up Avenida Grecia until you reach Diagonal Las Torres.
 The entrance will be up on your right.

-To avoid the uphill walk, from Grecia Metro station, grab any bus heading towards Diagonal Las Torres such as the 506, or 507 for $610.
+To avoid the uphill walk from Grecia Metro station, grab any bus heading towards Diagonal Las Torres such as the 506, or 507 for $610.

-Remember to arrive before 7pm or you won’t be allowed to enter.
+Remember to arrive before 7 pm or you won’t be allowed to enter.

-Parque Bicententario:
+Parque Bicentenario:

 Will ya flamin-GO away with that camera mister!!

-This stunning lush park is home is home to many cultural events as well as two lakes, one where locals race small model boats and one where you can go to admire and feed injured Chilean flamingos.
+This stunning lush park is home to many cultural events as well as two lakes, one where locals race small model boats and one where you can go to admire and feed injured Chilean flamingos.

-Pack yourself a picnic and go enjoy this outdoor wonderland of manicured grass and floral scented air.
+Pack yourself a picnic and go enjoy this outdoor wonderland of manicured grass and floral-scented air.

-Museo Nacional de Belles Artes:
+Museo Nacional de Bellas Artes:

 Literally the museum of beautiful art!

 Why not take a free guided tour?
-Tours leave at 10.30am, 11.30am, 2.30pm, 3.30pm and 4.30pm.
+Tours leave at 10.30 am, 11.30 am, 2.30 pm, 3.30 pm and 4.30 pm.
 You will be required to leave your bag in a locker at the entrance.
 There’s a $100 peso charge.

 Visual Memory of a Nation: